sanntana21/TFG/README.md

 ## License

-This project is licensed under the [Your License] - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed  - see the [LICENSE.md](LICENSE.md) file for details.